phongjalvn/game-mebeo/README.md

 # Quick Start

-This project using pnpm as package manager.
+This project using `yarn` as package manager.

+Install dependencies `yarn install`

-Install dependencies pnpm install --shamefully-hoist Run pnpm dev to start development server and open http://localhost:3000 in your browser
+Run pnpm dev to start development server and open http://localhost:3000 in your browser